ESOP in Bangladesh:

 The Grant Letter

-The contract between Company and Employee.
+The contract between Company and Employee defining the rights.

 Tax Consideration